 What do you do?

 Well, that’s a good question!
-My own practice is multi-disciplinary and inspired by storytelling.
-Principally, I work in three-dimensions with Ceramics, Textiles and mixed media (including digital processes).
+Currently, I work with ceramics and textiles creating one off pieces that explore personal stories, snippets of nature and pattern (ranging from mark making through to lettering).
 I graduated from Manchester Metropolitan University with a First Class BA Hons degree in Crafts (Ceramics and Textiles).
 My ceramic sculptures enabled me to win the Ninth INAX Design Prize for Europeans and have a residency in Tokoname, Japan.